-The minor in Economics requires that students complete 6 economics courses, for a total of 18.0 credit hours.
+The minor in Economics requires that students complete 6 courses from the Division of Economics and Business, for a total of 18.0 credit hours.
 Minors are required to take Principles of Economics (EBGN201) and either Intermediate Microeconomics (EBGN301) or Intermediate Macroeconomics (EBGN302).
-Students must complete 4 additional courses from the lists below.
-Students may choose courses from either the economics focus or the business focus list (or both).
-Regardless of their course selection, the minor remains "Economics."
-Economics courses taken as part of the Humanities and Social Sciences electives can be counted toward the minor.
+Students must complete 4 additional EBGN courses.
+Up to 9 of the 18 hours required for the Economics minor may be used for other degree requirements including Humanities and Social Science electives.
+At least 9.0 of the hours required for the Economics minor must not be used for any part of the degree other than Free Electives.